Student and College Financial Services

 Certain courses have additional expenses that may be charged to cover costs of student materials or special equipment necessary for rental, transportation or instruction, such as scuba equipment, art materials, etc. These are noted on the Web course listings and will be included on a semester bill.
 Other courses may have additional costs, payable directly by the student that will not show on a billing statement, such as study abroad programs which require airfare, visa, travel expenses or additional mandatory fees.

 A re-admission fee of $50 is charged to any student who files for re-admission to SUNY Cortland after any break in attendance that would require a student to reapply for admission to regain their status.
 This includes academic suspension, dismissal or failure to maintain registered student status and/or register.
 Veterans who provide a copy of their DD214 will be exempt.

 Due to the requirements and restrictions of the Affordable Care Act (ACA), the College's health insurance carrier has declined to underwrite a policy for the College.
 Domestic students will be responsible for securing their own coverage through a private carrier or health exchange.
 International students and students studying abroad are covered under a different policy mandated by SUNY.
 Intercollegiate athletes and those students involved in club sports must document they have health insurance in order to participate.

 Students Participating in Sports

 Requirements for mandatory student health insurance remain in effect for students participating in intercollegiate sports and club sports.
 In accordance with NCAA regulations, Cortland team members must provide proof of adequate health insurance coverage at or before their initial team practice.
 Therefore, students needing insurance coverage must arrange for same through a private provider in advance of practice start date.
-Students must provide a valid health insurance ID card, with their name on it, to the Athletics Department as proof of coverage prior to the first team practice.
+Students must present a valid health insurance ID card, with their name on it, to the Athletics Department as proof of coverage prior to the first team practice.